Fcornaire/TF.EX/README.md

 # Troubleshooting

-I advise to not use this mod with mods that do other thing than cosmetics/skins.
+I advise to not use this mod with mods that do other things than cosmetics/skins.
-For eample [WiderSetMod](https://github.com/Terria-K/WiderSetMod) have been reported to break the mod I will try to investigate why it's happening but for now,only use the TF EX mod as standalone
+For example, [WiderSetMod](https://github.com/Terria-K/WiderSetMod) has been reported to break the mod.
+I will try to investigate why it's happening but for now, only use the TF EX mod by itself.

-## There is a blank screen when i try to rematch
+## There is a blank screen when I try to rematch

-This is your game waiting for the oppoenent to rematch.
+This is your game waiting for the opponent to rematch.
 It's not perfect.
-I hope in some next update, i will be able to have better UX to handle it
+I hope in a future update, I will be able to have better UX to handle it.

 # Develop

-This project use:
+This project uses:

 - [FortRise](https://github.com/Terria-K/FortRise) as the main loader (C#)
-- [ggrs-ffi](https://github.com/Fcornaire/ggrs-ffi) which is a lib that expose [GGRS](https://github.com/gschup/ggrs) api to be called by non rust project (Rust)
+- [ggrs-ffi](https://github.com/Fcornaire/ggrs-ffi) which is a library that allows the [GGRS](https://github.com/gschup/ggrs) API to be called by non-rust projects (Rust)
-- [matchbox-client-ffi](https://github.com/Fcornaire/matchbox-client-ffi) which is lib that expose some of the [matchbox](https://github.com/johanhelsing/matchbox) api to be called by non rust project (Rust)
+- [matchbox-client-ffi](https://github.com/Fcornaire/matchbox-client-ffi) which is a library that allows the [matchbox](https://github.com/johanhelsing/matchbox) API to be called by non-Rust projects (Rust)
-- A matchmaking server which main source are not exposed for now, it manage matchmaking and also run a signaling endpoint for easier connection (Rust)
+- A matchmaking server which is closed source for now, it manages matchmaking and also runs a signaling endpoint for easier connection (Rust)

-## Prerequisites

-Install [FortRise](https://github.com/Terria-K/FortRise) with Debug ON , this can be changed by modifying the "PatchVersion.txt" file in the Towerfall root directory

 ## Installation

-To be able to add feature or fix things, you will need to :
+To be able to add features or fix things, you will need to:

 1. Clone the repo